 Dynamometer Development (R&D)

-Development of the thrust and efficiency data for our KDE Direct UAS Brushless Motor, Electronic Speed Controller (ESC), and Propeller Blade combinations is a critical design aspect of our Research and Development.
-Performance Charts are posted for each motor edition on our website under the "Technical Media" tab for each respective edition and are continuously updated as our team researches manners to replicate and more accurately simulate real-world flight conditions.
-In addition, the data is directly loaded into the KDE Direct Build Your System application - an excellent resource for our clients to select the optimal equipment for their system, based on a range of detailed specifications.
+Development of the thrust and efficiency data for our KDE Direct UAS Brushless Motor, Electronic Speed Controller (ESC), and Propeller Blade series is a critical design aspect of our Research and Development.
+Performance Charts are posted for each motor edition on the KDE Direct website under the "Technical Media" tab for each respective edition and are continuously updated as Engineering researches methods to replicate and more accurately simulate real-world flight conditions.
+In addition, the data is directly loaded into the KDE Direct Build Your System application - an excellent resource for clients to select the optimal equipment for complete systems, based on a range of detailed specifications.

 As an Engineering-focused company based in the United States, we felt it's best to show you our latest custom-dynamometer and the critical features installed for accuracy.
-We recently completed our new Dyno V2 installation, with laboratory-grade equipment and custom-CNC machined components, so that we can provide the most accurate data possible to match real-life flight conditions.
+We recently completed the new Dynamometer V3 installation, with laboratory-grade equipment and custom-CNC machined components, so that Engineering and Quality Analysis can provide the most accurate data possible to match real-life flight conditions.
 The entire system was qualified and calibrated at a local laboratory, and then put into use at our new HQ facility (based in Bend, Oregon).
-Real-life flight conditions vary greatly, depending on setup and environmental affects (humidity, altitude, temperature, etc.), so the data provided is the conditions as collected on a daily-basis at our location.
+Real-life flight conditions vary greatly, depending on setup and environmental affects (humidity, altitude, temperature, etc.), so the data provided is the conditions as collected and described further below.

-All the data is collected on a propeller-test stand, custom built to our needs.
+All the data is collected on the Dynamometer, custom built to our needs.
 The components are:

 Environment Conditions: 72°F (22°C), 35% Relative Humidity, 3730 ft (1137 m) Elevation Altitude, 30.3 inHg (1025 hPa) Atmospheric Pressure

-The fixture was designed and built at our KDE Direct CNC facility in Washington, USA and then installed into our HQ location.
-The system is capable of testing all motors, from the KDE1806XF series on 7.4V up to the KDE8218XF-120 at 60V, so full capability and high-accuracy for UAS development.
-We not only test the KDE Direct products, but also our competitors, to make sure we are always leading the market in the latest technology and performance capabilities.
-Our goal is to provide the best data possible and there's always ways to argue data or the methods for collection, but here's our system and any deviations from this will provide variable results, depending on the accuracy of your own system and environmental effects.
+The system was designed and built at our KDE Direct CNC facility in Washington, USA and then installed into our HQ location for R&D development.
+The system is capable of testing all motors, from the KDE1806XF series on 7.4V up to the KDE10218XF-105 at 100V, so full capability and high-accuracy for UAS development now and into the future.
+Not only are all KDE Direct passed through performance testing, but also alternate aftermarket brands; making sure the KDE Direct Propulsion Equipment is always leading the market in the latest technology, safety, and performance capabilities.
+Our goal is to provide the best data possible and there's always ways to argue results or the methods for collection - any deviations from this will provide variable results, depending on the accuracy of your own system and environmental effects.